robbert-vdh/yabridge/README.md

 ### Copying

 It is also possible to use yabridge by creating copies of `libyabridge.so` instead of making symlinks.
-This is not recommended as it makes updating a hassle, but it may be required if your host has issues using symlinks.
+This is not recommended as it makes updating more difficult, but it may be required if your host has issues using symlinks.
 If you choose to do this, then you'll have to make sure `yabridge-host.exe` and `yabridge-host.exe.so` are somewhere in your search path as otherwise yabridge won't be able to find them.
 Either copy them to `/usr/local/bin` (not